ruby-rice/rice/doc/bindings/callbacks.rst

   rb_mCv.define_module_function("set_mouse_callback", &cv::setMouseCallback,
     Arg("winname"), Arg("on_mouse"), Arg("userdata") = static_cast<void *>(0));

-Next, in Ruby, define a Proc to handle the callback and then call the register exposed register function:
+Next, in Ruby, define a Proc to handle the callback and then call the register function:

 .. code-block:: ruby